Sajjon/EquationKit/README.md

 ### Complex examples

  Below is the example of how [`EllipticCurveKit`](https://github.com/Sajjon/EllipticCurveKit) uses `EquationKit` to express requirements on the elliptic curve parameters.
-Elliptic curves on Weierstraß form requires this congurence inequality to hold:
+Elliptic curves on the Weierstraß form requires this congruence inequality to hold:

 ```math
 𝟜𝑎³ + 𝟚𝟟𝑏² ≢ 𝟘 mod 𝑝